kinnala/scikit-fem/README.md

 - `Mesh.from_basis` for defining high-order meshes
 - `Basis.find_dofs` for finding degree-of-freedom indices
 - `Basis.split` for splitting multicomponent solutions
-- `MortarMapping` for supporting mortar methods in 2D
+- `MortarMapping` with basic support for mortar methods in 2D
+- `Basis` constructors now accept `quadrature` keyword argument for specifying a custom quadrature rule

 #### Deprecated
+- Old-style form constructors `bilinear_form`, `linear_form`, and `functional`.
 - `Basis.get_dofs` in favor of `Basis.find_dofs`
-- Old-style form constructors `bilinear_form`, `linear_form`, and `functional`.

 #### Changed
+- `Basis.interpolate` returns `DiscreteField` objects instead of ndarray tuples
+- `Basis.interpolate` works now properly for vectorial and high-order elements by interpolating all components and higher order derivatives
+- `Form.assemble` accepts now any keyword arguments (with type `DiscreteField`) that are passed over to the forms
 - Renamed `skfem.importers` to `skfem.io`
 - Renamed `skfem.models.helpers` to `skfem.helpers`
 - `skfem.utils.solve` will now expand also the solutions of eigenvalue problems
-- `Basis.interpolate` returns `DiscreteField` objects instead ndarray tuples
-- `Basis.interpolate` works now for vectorial elements

 ### [0.4.1] - 2020-01-19